Flexbox, Grid Layout, and Media Queries: An Advanced CSS Guide for Professional Web Designers

 Media Queries and CSS Grid

-Integrating media queries with CSS Grid allows developers to redesign the layout of page elements in a more dynamic and adaptive way depending on the size of the device.
-For example, changing the number of columns in a grid based on the width of the viewport:
+Integrating media queries with CSS Grid allows developers to redesign the layout of page elements more dynamically and adaptively based on the device size.
+For example, changing the number of columns in a grid based on the viewport width:

 .grid-container {